-The signal manager provides the capabilities required for asynchronous communication.
-The directives provided by the signal manager are:
+The Signal Manager provides the capabilities required for asynchronous communication.
+The directives provided by the Signal Manager are:

-- rtems_signal_catch (page 268) Establish an ASR - rtems_signal_send (page 269) Send signal set to a task
+- rtems_signal_catch() (page 408) Establishes an asynchronous signal routine (ASR) for the calling task. - rtems_signal_send() (page 410) Sends the signal set to the task.